-- (3.10) Add 5μL of the Tracer + Antibody + EDTA solution prepared in step 3.9 to each well of the assay plate and mix briefly, either by pipette or on a plate shaker. - (3.11) Cover the assay plate and allow the plate to equilibrate for 30 minutes at room temperature before reading on an appropriate plate reader. - (3.12) Plot the resulting TR-FRET emission ratio against the concentration of inhibitor, and fit the data to a sigmoidal dose-response curve with a variable slope.
-Alternatively, the data can also be plotted as % conversion versus the concentration of inhibitor as outline in Appendix C. Calculate the $EC{50}$ concentration from the curve.
-This is equal to the $IC{50}$ value for the inhibitor.
+- (3.10) Add $5\mu$ L of the Tracer + Antibody + EDTA solution prepared in step 3.9 to each well of the assay plate and mix briefly, either by pipette or on a plate shaker. - (3.11) Cover the assay plate and allow the plate to equilibrate for 30 minutes at room temperature before reading on an appropriate plate reader. - (3.12) Plot the resulting TR-FRET emission ratio (or % inhibition) against the concentration of inhibitor, and fit the data to a sigmoidal dose-response curve with a variable slope.
+Calculate the EC50 concentration from the curve.
+This is equal to the IC50 value for the inhibitor.